 But as COPD can sometimes be caused by other factors, such as genetics and childhood lung infections, it’s not always easy to prevent every single case.

-Whatever the circumstances, an early diagnosis and appropriate treatment regime for your needs can prevent further damage being caused to your lungs.
+Whatever the circumstances, an early diagnosis and appropriate treatment regime for your needs can prevent further damage from being caused to your lungs.

 How to treat COPD